softwaresaved/distance-consultancy/developer/DependenciesReference.md

 * This reference was written using Distance for Windows 6
 * Locations are on the Distance virtual machine relative to C:\Application Development\Distance60\ aka %BASE%\Distance60\
 * 'nnnn' denotes the Distance version e.g. 6
-* All dependencies are recorded as References expect for those projects marked component
+* All dependencies are recorded as References except for those projects marked component

 | Visual Basic Project | Depends on... |
 | -------------------- | ------------- |